Welcome to the Valecium OS project! This documentation provides everything you need to understand, build, develop, and use Valecium OS.

 Valecium OS is built with the following principles:

-• Clean separation of concerns — Hardware abstraction layer (HAL) isolates platform-specific code
+• Clean separation of concerns — Hardware abstraction layer (HAL) isolates platform-specific code behind function-pointer operation tables

 • Modular design — Each subsystem (memory, filesystem, drivers) is self-contained